-Previously known as Pittsburgh Alleghenys and Pittsburgh Innocents.
-Nicknames have included Pittsburgh Corsairs, Pittsburgh Buccaneers, and Pittsburgh Bucs
+Previously known as Allegheny Base Ball Club (1882-1886), Pittsburgh Alleghenys (1887-1890) Nicknames have included Pittsburgh Corsairs, Pittsburgh Buccos, and Pittsburgh Bucs

-Franchise Players: Jake Beckley, Fred Clarke, Honus Wagner, Deacon Phillippe, Babe Adams, Max Carey, Pie Traynor, Paul Waner, Lloyd Waner, Arky Vaughan, Wilbur Cooper, Ralph Kiner, Vern Law, Roberto Clemente, Roy Face, Bill Mazeroski, Willie Stargell, Barry Bonds
+Franchise Players: Jake Beckley, Fred Clarke, Honus Wagner, Deacon Phillippe, Babe Adams, Max Carey, Pie Traynor, Paul Waner, Lloyd Waner, Arky Vaughan, Wilbur Cooper, Ralph Kiner, Vern Law, Roberto Clemente, Roy Face, Bill Mazeroski, Willie Stargell, Barry Bonds, Andrew McCutchen

 Once this group of talent left in the late 1930s and 1940s, things again turned sour.
 Ralph Kiner was the sole bright spot of many of the teams in the late 1940s and early 1950s.
 The team had not prepared well for the farm-system era, and to fix this, they brought in Branch Rickey as General Manager.